tochka-public/Tochka.JsonRpc/docs/en/server/binding.md

 > JSON Rpc spec allows `params` in two forms: object `{}` or array `[]`.

-Binding JSON object to .net object is easy, but it's impossible to bind an array: we don't know property names, and CLR has no metadata about property order in type definition.
+Binding JSON object to .net object is easy, but it's impossible to bind an array: we don't know property names from request array, and CLR has no metadata about property order in type definition.

 Another scenario: you may want to bind JSON array from `params` to a collection because it has variable items count: